wjzhengsh/blockchain/howto/ibp-console-govern.md

 Because the console gives a single user the ability to own and control several organizations, you must specify the organization you are using when you sign a channel update in the **Channel updater organization** section.
 If you own more than one organization in this channel, you may choose any of the organizations you own in the channel to sign with.
 Depending on the **channel update policy** you've selected, you may get a notification asking you to sign the request as one or more of the other organizations you own.

 If you are attempting to change any of the **Block cutting parameters** and own the ordering service organization of this channel, you will see a field for the ordering service organization.
-Select the MSP of the relevant ordering service organization from the drop down list.
+Select the MSP of the relevant ordering service organization from the drop-down list.
 If you are not an admin of the ordering service organization, you can still make a request to change one of the block cutting parameters, but the request will be sent, and will need to be signed, by an ordering service admin.

 ### Signature collection flow
 {: #ibp-console-govern-update-channel-signature-collection}